 My name is Rhiannon Fionn, and I’m affectionately known as the “Coal Ash Queen” in large part because I’ve been researching and writing about the stuff for years.
 Today, my transmedia project on the topic, Coal Ash Chronicles, is in full swing.
 The goal is to collect and share stories from all sides of the issue; my research has already taken me as far as Alaska.
 (Yes, I drove!
 Here are some photos.)
 It includes original reporting, a documentary film, a non-fiction book, and numerous social media feeds; watch the extended trailer here:

 Trading words for dollars was my childhood dream.
-That dream became reality in 2008 when I started The Word Trade as a project for an independent study class at UNC Charlotte*.
-Today, I work full time as a independent journalist.
-My work ranges from covering everyday news to an ongoing (now nearly seven-year) investigation into coal ash, America’s second-largest waste stream after mining waste.
+That dream became a reality in 2008 when I started The Word Trade as a project for an independent study class at UNC Charlotte*.
+Today, I work full time as an independent journalist.
+My work ranges from covering mainstream news to an ongoing (now nearly seven-year) investigation into coal ash, America’s second-largest waste stream after mining waste.
 I’ve also written numerous op-ed pieces for Creative Loafing, Charlotte’s alt-weekly.